Skip to content

 Check deployment progress

 Jobs may take a while to deploy.
-Check the progress with:
+Check the progress in the Jobs page, or using the CLI:

 $ kalavai job list